 The Mimosa Tree, a member of the Fabaceae family, originated in Asia and was first introduced to the United States in 1745.
 The mimosa is a small to medium size tree that matures to 20-40 feet tall.
-Mature trees open to a “V” shape, allowing full sun exposure to the many branches of the tree.
+Mature trees open to a “V” shape, allowing full sun exposure to the many branches of the white & purple flowering trees.
 The mimosa tree is a fast grower, with the ability to put on 2 feet or more of growth during a season.

 The mimosa tree can acclimate itself to various soil conditions and types.
 Though they prefer a well drained, moist soil, mimosa trees can grow in poor soil conditions and can withstand periods of drought.
 They prefer full sun without competition from other plants or trees.
 Mimosas are Winter hardy through a Zone 6 and thrive in the high Summer heat of the Southern climates.